 After you've created one or more sheets, you can combine them in a dashboard, add interactivity, and much more.

-Tip: To quickly get up and running, see Dashboard Starters for Cloud-based Data.
+Tip: To quickly get up and running, see Accelerators for Cloud-based Data.

 You create a dashboard in much the same way you create a new worksheet.